-- 8. Important data to note when a person has a seizure would include - a. precipitating events; - b. the person's behavior just prior to the seizure; - c. the type of abnormal activity and its duration; - d. the duration of the post-seizure sleep or drowsiness.

-Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+Epnepsy - Mai nagement (continuea): 8 8.
+Important data to note when a person has a seizure would include a. precipitating events; b. the person's behavior just prior to the seizure; c. the type of abnormal activity and its duration; d. the duration of the post-seizure sleep or drowsiness.
+1 Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School Us se) Precipitating Factors and/or Complications 1 Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.